wikimedia/wikipedia-preview/README.md

 2. Invoking `wikipediaPreview.init( <options> )`
 3. Annotating articles accordingly

 You can read more about each step below.
 Once Wikipedia Preview is set up correctly, you should see the version information being logged in your JS console.
+You can also invoke `wikipediaPreview.version()` from your JS console to view version information at any time.

 ### Standalone Script